dibakarbera01/dibakarbera01/README.md

 ## 🌟 Career Objective

-I am a dedicated Full Stack Developer with expertise in the MERN stack (MongoDB, Express.js, React, Node.js), seeking to join a reputable organization where I can leverage my skills in building scalable web applications.
+A dedicated Full Stack Developer with expertise in the MERN stack (MongoDB, Express.js, React, Node.js), seeking to join a reputable organization where I can leverage my skills in building scalable web applications.
 My focus is on contributing to impactful projects while continuously expanding my knowledge and advancing my career.
 I have a strong track record of managing and delivering projects efficiently from inception to deployment, and I am committed to staying updated with the latest industry trends and technologies to provide innovative and effective solutions.

 <!---